 Do it again tomorrow, that does more than doing it longer today.
 Do it again today, that does more than doing it harder.

 We are not pulling weeds.
 Just yanking on it doesn’t get us there.
 It is neuromuscular, not just mechanical.
-I see our anatomy, but I also see moving and feel flow through you.

 One side at a time works better.